gangefors/docker-airdcpp-webclient/README.md

 AirDC++ Web Client Docker image
 ===============================

-You must have proper knowledge of [Docker] to use this image properly.
+You must have proper knowledge of [Docker] to use this image.

 Run the application
 -------------------